Nigeria not a war zone – FG - Newsdiaryonline

 He noted that in spite of the challenges facing Nigeria, the administration of President Muhammadu Buhari was doing its best to reposition the country.

-On insecurity, the minister said normalcy was returning to the North East with terrorists being degraded ,and the focus inow shifting to rehabilitation and rebuilding.
+On insecurity, the minister said normalcy was returning to the North East with terrorists being degraded ,and the focus is now shifting to rehabilitation and rebuilding.

 “Boko Haram is severely degraded and ISWAP leadership has been eliminated and is floundering